TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 ### Possible New Nodes

 * [x] `uib-file-list` - Return a list of files (or URLs, or both) for a specific uibuilder instance.
 Allow folder choice, filtering (via fast-glob).
 Use for automating links and menu's in the front-end.
+Delivered in v7.
+* `uib-read-file-meta` - Reads a folder recursively and compiles all YAML Front-Matter entries into a single return.
+Use with `uib-file-change` to update when files change.
+* `uib-meta` - links to a uibuilder node and returns the instance metadata including URL's and folder locations and other settings. (e.g. use with [node-red-cleanup-filesystem](https://discourse.nodered.org/t/announce-node-red-cleanup-filesystem-request-for-testing/88135) for example).
 * `uib-template` -  New node to take a `msg._ui` template input and update parts of it before sending (e.g. parent, id, ...).
 Alt. name ideas: `uib-override` or `uib-config`?
 [Ref](https://discourse.nodered.org/t/an-idea-for-third-party-ui-in-ui-builder/83196/4?u=totallyinformation).
-* `uib-event` - Outputs uibuilder standard messages (or maybe both std and control) but is separate from the uibuilder instance node and can be filtered by user, client, page as well as the instance.
-* `uib-ctrl` - route different types of control msgs to different output ports: `cache` ("client connect"), `network` ("client connect", "client disconnect"), `visibilty`, `routing` ("route change").
 * `uib-file-change` - Watches for changes to files for a specific uibuilder instance.
 Allow folder choice, filtering (via fast-glob).
 Triggers an output on-change.
 Output can be a folder/file list OR a URL list (or maybe both).
+Could then be used to simply reload any connected clients automatically, trigger backups or something else entirely.
+* `uib-ctrl` - route different types of control msgs to different output ports: `cache` ("client connect"), `network` ("client connect", "client disconnect"), `visibilty`, `routing` ("route change").
+* `uib-event` - Outputs uibuilder standard messages (or maybe both std and control) but is separate from the uibuilder instance node and can be filtered by user, client, page as well as the instance.
+May be helpful to some people to simplify flows without using lots of link nodes.
 * `uib-file-read` - Reads a file for a specific uibuilder instance.
 Allows, for example, the file to be passed to the FE for editing.
-* `uib-read-file-meta` - Reads a folder recursively and compiles all YAML Front-Matter entries into a single return.
-Use with `uib-file-change` to update when files change.

 #### Maybe